yownas/seed_travel/README.md

 Will let you pick two seeds (or more) and then create a number of images while it morph between the two points of noise generated.

 Samplers that work well are: Euler, LMS, Heun, DPM2 & DDIM.
+(And possibly others, not Eular a though.)

-(Batch Count will be ignored and set to 1.)
+Batch Count and Batch Size will be ignored and set to 1.
+Trying to generate images with Euler a will fail and print an error.
+If you really want to use it there is a checkbox to allow it.

 # Installation
 1. Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui